davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Worked at Copy Cop.

-Walked around Boston noting down strange graffiti.
+Walked around Boston noting down strange graffiti like "THE POPE WENT TO COLLEGE".

 ## 1988